felix-zenk/onboardapis/README.md

 ## Description

-onboardapis allows you to interact with different on-board APIs.
+*onboardapis* allows you to interact with different on-board APIs.
-You can connect to the Wi-Fi of a supported transportation provider and access information about your journey, the vehicle you are travelling in and much more.
+You can connect to the Wi-Fi of a supported transportation provider and access information about your journey, the vehicle you are traveling in and much more.

-> **Note:** The only vehicle type covered by this package currently is `train`.
-> See the [supported APIs](#supported-apis) for more information.

 ---